merklefruit/SaaS4Devs/README.md

 # 📉 Failure stories

-While adding success stories and examples, I couldn't include some failures too.
-It's natural that a lot of SaaS businesses fail like any other company.
+While adding success stories and examples, I couldn't not include some failures too.
+It's natural that a lot of SaaS businesses fail, like any other company.
 There's a lot to learn from people who have failed.
 I thereby consider these stories precious insights and the people who've shared them are real contributors to the community.

 ### I spent 2 years and I got 0 clients